FAQs

 Why doesn’t the UDC include provisions to require affordable housing in new developments?

 Montana state law prohibits municipal governments from requiring affordable housing (aka “inclusionary zoning” requirements).
 However, voluntary programs to incentivize affordable housing development through bonuses are allowed, and both the current code and draft new UDC include affordable housing incentives which developers can choose to use.
 These incentives work alongside other city, state and federal tools, including tax credits and other sources of funding to enable the creation of affordable housing.
+The city is reviewing the current incentives and amendments may go forward in early 2025.
+This work is a separate project from the overall UDC update.

 How will the new code regulate fraternities and sororities?